How to Make Soda with Sourdough

 2. Sugar

-3. Bread (typically stale, toasted till-almost-burnt, plain bread)
+3. Bread (typically stale plain bread, toasted till-almost-burnt)

 4. Sourdough starter/discard

-One recommended ingredient to add to the base 4 is ginger.
-It balances out the flavor of the kvass very well.
+One recommended ingredient to add to these base 4 ingredients is ginger.
+Ginger helps balance/round out the flavor of the soda.

 The fermentation process